5733d9e2be6485d52ffa08870cabdee0/sandbox/ACTIONS.md

 ### SendToBridge

-Allows you to forward an Event to another EventBridge Instance in your account.
+Allows you to forward an Event to any EventBridge Instance in your account.
 Sending events to an EventBridge instance not in your account is not currently supported.

 #### Configuration Properties